The Steps to Company Liquidation and Dissolution

 - Confirmation with the local tax and vat department that there are no financial obligations with them;

-- Formulation of liquidation accounts, from liquidation date till date of distribution;
+- Formulation of liquidation accounts, from liquidation date till the date of distribution;

 - Compilation of tax return for the year in which the liquidation accounts are prepared; and

-- Application with the Registry of Companies to strike off the Company from Companies register and also application with the Inland Revenue department in order to obtain tax clearance.
+- Application with the Malta Business Registry to strike off the Company from the Registry and also an application with the Inland Revenue Department in order to obtain tax clearance.